SunOner/sunone_aimbot/README.md

 </table>

 ## Options
-The behavior of the aim bot can be configured via the [`config.ini`](https://github.com/SunOner/yolov8_aimbot/blob/main/config.ini) file.
+The behavior of the aimbot can be configured via the [`config.ini`](https://github.com/SunOner/sunone_aimbot/blob/main/config.ini) file.
 Here are the available options:

 ### Object Search window resolution:
 - detection_window_width `int`: Horizontal resolution of the object search window.